Running large tests

 and --no-summary

-and local threshold calculation, because the cloud service will display the summary and calculate the thresholds.
+), you might want to disable the terminal summary and local threshold calculation, because the cloud service will display the summary and calculate the thresholds.

 Without these options, the operations will be duplicated by both the local machine and the cloud servers.
 This will save some memory and CPU cycles.